etan18/Obsidian-Notes/Unfinished/large language models.md

 	- we can use negative log likelihood to estimate what our loss should be. for a language modeling task with vocabulary size $n$, the expected value of our loss is
 $$-\ln (\frac{1}{n})$$
 - [[attention]]
-- context window: number of *tokens* that an llm can consider in a single prompt/query
+- context window: working memory of an LLM, the number of *tokens* that an llm can consider in a single prompt/query
+	- tradeoff: computational cost scales quadratically with size of context window. this is because the relationships between each token must be computed.
+	- Large context windows may also dilute relevant information and confuse the model. a 2023 study found that LLMs perform best when the most relevant information is at the beginning or end of the input
 - mmlu, benchmarks
 - positional encoding
 - Chain of thought prompting